Good Community Etiquette and Behavior

 When Someone Breaks the Rules

-Click the abuse button if you believe an SCN member is violating the rules of engagement.
-Select the appropriate type of abuse when you report it, and provide a comment so that the moderator knows how to handle it.
+Click the Alert Moderator button if you believe an SCN member is violating the rules of engagement.
+Select the appropriate type of alert when you report it, and provide a comment so that the moderator knows how to handle it.

 If you are a copyright owner and someone has used your content without your permission please follow the instructions at SAP’s Copyrights and Copyright Agent, Disclaimer and Trademarks page.